Ecogenomics/GTDBTk/docs/src/announcements.rst

 *May 09, 2023*

 * GTDB-Tk version ``2.3.0`` is now available.
-* This version of GTDB-Tk **does not** a new version of the GTDB-Tk reference package.
+* This version of GTDB-Tk **does not** require a new version of the GTDB-Tk reference package.

 GTDB R214 available